Relationship Marketing: The Most Overlooked Skill

-Are you likely to continue to foster that relationship, or is it more likely that ‘prospect’ will slowly start to be less interested?
+Are you likely to continue fostering that relationship, or is it more likely that the ‘prospect’ will slowly become less interested?

 Or, on a positive note …

-Let’s say you have been posting about your journey to health.
-You aren’t mentioning any type of products or services – you are simply sharing your journey.
-You might be talking about how much better you feel, more energy, etc. Perhaps you share a weight loss milestone, or a new weight lifted at the gym or, could be showing off in your new bathing suit!
+Let’s say you have been posting about your health journey.
+You aren’t mentioning any products or services – you are simply sharing your journey.
+For example, you might talk about how much better you feel, more energy, etc. Perhaps you share a weight loss milestone or a new weight lifting at the gym, or you could be showing off in your new bathing suit!